 Sit ups: Unfortunately, sit ups are one of those exercises that it’s easy to take the easy way out of.
 People powering through sit ups usually rise slowly and then drop their backs back down to the ground.
 The problem with this is that you’re not working your abs to their full potential.
 The act of slowly lowering your torso back down is actually half the workout, and you’re missing it by crashing to the floor with every sit up.
 Instead of falling back, make it a goal to never let your back touch the ground so that your lowest point will actually be hovering about an inch above the floor.
 Move steadily and constantly and you’ll be on your way to a six-pack in no time!

 Planks: Anyone who reads Ab Workouts for Women knows how much we love our planks.
 Planks are the prime exercise for a full-body toning workout.
 They require engagement of nearly every muscle, especially those in your core.
 But, by not keeping your back 100 percent flat when you plank, you’re either taking the easy way out or risking injury.
 Popping your behind up, making an inverse V-shape, takes the effort out of the plank, meaning you’re only working at about 50 percent of the level you should be.
 If you’re a bum popper, lower down a few inches.
 Check your reflection in a mirror to make sure you’re level.
 Sagging your back in a plank puts way too much pressure on your lower back, which could result in soreness or a much worse injury.
 If you’re a saggy planker, intentionally engage your abs to help support your back.
 If you’re wilting because it’s just too much for you, don’t worry.
 Start planking with your knees on the ground and move back up to the traditional position as you acquire more strength.
+You’ll also want to make sure, if you’re following a routine from a personal trainer and you become injured and you feel it could be the PT’s fault, you might want to get in touch with personal injury attorneys Springfield and see if you could have a case for professional negligence, etc. However, if you continue to work out on your own, you’ll want to make sure you’re exercising in ways that won’t cause yourself further pain and injury.

 Photo courtesy of stockimages/freedigitalphotos.net